aaronkw/humanbase-docs/docs/seek.rst

 ~~~~~~~~~~~~~

 SEEK stands for Search-based Exploration of Expression Compendium.
 It is a
-gene-based human co-expression search system.
+gene-based human coexpression search system.
 Given a query gene-set, the
 system prioritizes thousands of expression datasets (deposited in the public
 repository GEO) in order to find those that may be relevant to the query.
 Additionally, SEEK integrates datasets to identify other genes that are
-co-expressed with the query genes.
+coexpressed with the query genes.

 What is SEEK used for?
 ~~~~~~~~~~~~~~~~~~~~~~

-Following are some scenarios in which finding co-expressions could be useful:
+Following are some scenarios in which finding coexpressions could be useful:

-- When users define a query of a single-gene, SEEK can retrieve co-expressed genes to reveal insights about the function of the query gene.
+- When users define a query of a single-gene, SEEK can retrieve coexpressed genes to reveal insights about the function of the query gene.

 - Biologists might have a small set of candidate genes from genetic screens, or